 - a newly appointed consultant (less than 3 years)

 - an SAS surgeon (FRCS Tr & Orth)

 - a post-CCT surgeon

 All participants must be BOA members to be eligible to take part in the programme.

-Any non-members are expected to apply to become a member and ensure there is sufficient time for this to be processed by no later than 1st November 2021.
+Any non-members are expected to apply to become a member and ensure there is sufficient time for this to be processed.
 If you are a Plastic Surgeon and secure a BSSH funded position on the programme, you will need to become an Associate member of the BOA and your membership fee will be funded by BSSH.